The forex trading week has come and gone.

 The Swiss Franc

-As usual, the Swissy had a mixed performance and the overlaid price action of some Swissy pairs resemble spaghetti, or abstract art, or an indecipherable code, which indicate that opposing currency price action was dictating price action on Swissy pairs.
+As usual, the Swissy had a mixed performance and the overlaid price action of some Swissy pairs resemble spaghetti, or abstract art, or an indecipherable code, which indicates that opposing currency price action was dictating price action on Swissy pairs.

 The SNB will have its monetary policy statement next week, so watch out.
 Actually, it’s usually a dud since SNB’s Jordan just usually complains that the Swissy is “still significantly overvalued” before threatening that the SNB is ready and willing to intervene in the forex market if needed.
 But, well, you never know if something new will happen, so just keep on your toes.